Website sponsored by

 A digital photo of the project securely attached on outside of the box.
 Two complete and accurate entry forms, one inside and one securely attached to outside of the box.

-The Conference Organising Committee, nor anybody in the association will accept responsibility for any project work that is not suitably packaged for safe transit.
+Neither the Conference Organising Committee or the National Executive of the association will accept responsibility for any project work that is not suitably packaged for safe transit.

 The Competition Rules outlined above are essential to preserve the integrity of what is a very prestigious National Engineering Technology Awards Ceremony.
 We sincerely thank each Area for their diligent work in making the Awards Ceremony such a success every year.
 From experience of hosting the Awards Ceremony for many years, the ETTA have devised the system outlined above to ensure that each participating student and their submitted work are treated with the utmost fairness and integrity.